mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 ### Maybe I should go back to my previous idea

 A few days later, I got an email from a reader asking if they could buy access to the unfinished lessons in _Hit the Front Page of Hacker News_.
-I sent them my two new unreleased lessons and a link to the old course, and the reader seemed happy with the material.
-I got to thinking I should pause _Refactoring English_ and finish _Hit the Front Page of Hacker News_.
+I sent them my two new unreleased lessons and a link to the old course.
+They seemed happy with the material.
+I got to thinking I should pause _Refactoring English_ and finish my reboot of _Hit the Front Page of Hacker News_.

 ### Maybe I should focus